berkandemirel/attributes2classname/README.md

 ### How to train and evaluate a model:
 1. Modify the training script (i.e. `master.py`) to point to your data directory.
 2. Run the training script (i.e. `master.py`) to learn best parameters for your features.
 The applyCrossValidation variable must be marked True (`applyCrossValidation=True`) in order to learn the parameters.
-3. After learning the relevant parameters, the training script is executed with these parameters to train and evaluate the PBT or IBT model.
+3. After learning the relevant parameters, run the training script with these parameters to train and evaluate the PBT or IBT model.
 The applyCrossValidation variable must be marked False (`applyCrossValidation=False`) in order to learn and evaluate the correct model.

 ### Pretrained models:
 Pretrained models and related parameters will be provided for AwA and aPaY datasets.